DamnedAngel/MnemoSyne-X/README.md

 will clean pSaveSeg from the stack.
 The callee doesn't need to bother with it.

-Custom persistence routines are not needed in the majority of cases.
-They are, howeverm interesting to provide way of having custom Databank formats (compressed segments, for instance), to allow for procedural data generation (i.e. random levels for a game), or simply accessing different medias (mapped drives, internet access, whatever).
+Custom persistence routines are not needed in many cases.
+They are, however, interesting to provide way of having custom Databank formats (compressed segments, for instance), to allow for procedural data generation (i.e. random levels for a game), or simply accessing different medias (mapped drives, internet access, whatever).

 ### _mnemo_activateLogSeg